LearnersGuild/partners/Benefits-and-Perks/Other-Protected-Absences.md

 ## Bereavement Leave

 An partner who wishes to take time off due to the death of an immediate family member should notify their team(s).
-Paid bereavement leave will be granted up to ten consecutive days for the death of a family member including the following:  spouse, domestic partner, cohabitant, child, stepchild, grandchild, parent, stepparent, mother-in-law, father-in-law, son-in-law, daughter-in-law, grandparent, great grandparent, brother or sister.
+Paid bereavement leave will be granted up to three consecutive days for the death of a family member including the following:  spouse, domestic partner, cohabitant, child, stepchild, grandchild, parent, stepparent, mother-in-law, father-in-law, son-in-law, daughter-in-law, grandparent, great grandparent, brother or sister.

 ## Jury Duty or Witness Summons